flectra-hq/flectra/doc/setup/deploy.rst

 Builtin server
 ==============

-Odoo includes built-in HTTP servers, using either multithreading or multiprocessing.
+Flectra includes built-in HTTP servers, using either multithreading or multiprocessing.

 For production use, it is recommended to use the multiprocessing server as it